Adhil-Bin-Nadeer/Data-Structure-Using-C/README.md

 # Data-Structure-Using-C

-The source code for various data structure program using C will be upload here..
+The source code for various data structure program using C will be upload here.
+The proper comments help you to understand the code easily.

 <html>
 <body>